mistralai/mistral-inference/README.md

 ## Pipeline Parallelism

 Pipeline parallelism is a set of techniques for partitioning models, enabling the distribution of a large model across multiple GPUs.
 We provide a simple implementation of pipeline parallelism, which allows our larger models to be executed within the memory constraints of modern GPUs.
-Note that this implementation favours simplicity over throughput efficiency, and most notabably does not include microbatching.
+Note that this implementation favours simplicity over throughput efficiency, and most notably does not include microbatching.

 ## Integrations and related projects